Azel4231/zmk-keyboards-azel/README.md

 Notes:
 * Adjust the path to match your github repo
-* _zmk-modules_ is the name of the folder INSIDE the container that (outside-) path gets mounted into.
+* _zmk-modules_ is the name of the folder INSIDE the container that the (outside-) path gets mounted into.

 #### Init/Update dev-container:

+This is required:
-This is required after initial setup and after changing the module path, which in turn requires recreating docker volumes as well as the dev-container.
+* after initial setup
+* after changing the module path, which in turn requires recreating docker volumes as well as the dev-container

 In IntelliJ:
 * Clone https://github.com/zmkfirmware/zmk